nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/saml-20-authentication.md

     </component>
     ```

-    You can find more examples here: [https://github.com/nuxeo/nuxeo-platform-login/tree/master/nuxeo-platform-login-saml2/sample](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/nuxeo-platform-login-saml2/sample).
+    You can find more example here: [https://github.com/nuxeo/nuxeo-platform-login/tree/release-7.10/nuxeo-platform-login-saml2/sample](https://github.com/nuxeo/nuxeo-platform-login/tree/release-7.10/nuxeo-platform-login-saml2/sample).

-4. Use this new authentication plugin in the authentication chain, by contributing its definition from your Studio project (or in the previous XML component).
+4. Use this new authentication plugin in the authentication chain, by contributing its definition from your studio project (or in the previous XML component).

     ```xml
       <extension